userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ## Automated Device Enrollment Token

-*The Device Enrollment token enables secure communication between Apple Business Manager or Apple School Manager and the MDM to allow for Automated Device Enrollment.*
+*The Device Enrollment token enables secure communication between Apple Business Manager or Apple School Manager and the Device Management Service to allow for Automated Device Enrollment.*

 In the **Intune UI**